 Final Fantasy II for the Super NES is one of my all-time favorite games.
 I remember often wondering what the Japanese version of the game was like – back then I didn’t even realize it was known as Final Fantasy IV in Japan!
-But now that I’m older and am a professional translator/localizer (see my list of translations here) I can go back and compare the two versions of the game.
+But now that I’m older and am a professional translator and localizer, I can go back and compare the two versions of the game.

 So let’s take a look at the Japanese Final Fantasy IV and the North American Final Fantasy II and see how they differ!
 We’ll also take a look at the localization process for the game and see what worked, what didn’t work, and why.

 While we’re at it, we’ll also take a look at Final Fantasy IV Easy Type, which was a simplified Japanese version of the game for players who were new to RPGs.
 The differences between these three versions should be interesting!

 From time to time we’ll also look at some of the later translations of the game, including:

 - The PlayStation version, to see how the second official translation tried to improve in some spots but failed in others